The Archetype of the Necessary Hero

 • Conclusion

-WHAT IS The role of the Necessary Hero?
+The Role of the Necessary Hero

 The Role is one that is thrust upon them, carrying a heavy burden with few means of escape.
 Often, it is the oldest child who takes on this role, and it forces them to compensate in ways that exhaust and deny their true selves.
 They are constantly striving to present a flawless facade to the world, sacrificing their own needs and desires in order to make their family look good.
 This creates a cycle of overachievement and a belief that external validation is the key to inner peace.

 The Necessary Hero is characterized by an inability to say "no" to others and a deep-seated need to please those around them.
-They prioritize the happiness of others over their own, and they carry the weight of the world on their shoulders in order to feel worthy of love.
-However, this is an unhealthy way to live, and it requires the Necessary Hero to sacrifice their own well-being in order to maintain their image.
+They prioritize the happiness of others over their own, and they carry the weight of the world on their shoulders to feel worthy of love.
+However, this is an unhealthy way to live, and it requires the Necessary Hero to sacrifice their own well-being to maintain their image.

 The Necessary Hero archetype often stems from childhood experiences of neglect or overachievement, which create a need to prove oneself and take on excessive responsibility.
-It's important to understand the roots of this behavior in order to break free from it and live a more authentic life.
+It's important to understand the roots of this behaviour in order to break free from it and live a more authentic life.

 A Fight Response and a need to Control